-An example of how you might target people differently might include offering daily customers a free upgrade every five purchases, while weekly customers you might want to offer every 5th visit they get a free product.
+For example, you might target people differently by offering daily customers a free upgrade every $50 spent, while weekly customers you might want to offer every 5th visit they get a free product.
 In both scenarios, this can reward customer loyalty and encourage more spending in the future by slightly shifting their habits.

 Let’s look at how to understand brand awareness.

 Brand awareness research is focused on establishing what your target audience knows about your business, how they perceive it and giving you input on improving brand awareness.

 Facebook has a feature for brands running ads that is really useful for establishing brand awareness called Brand Survey Tests.
 It is currently an experimental stage, but here’s how it works: